top of page

 Important Information

-• The price for this trip is £495 per person, which includes everything in Morocco including transfers, accommodation, private chef who creates all breakfasts & meals, UK guide who will co-ordinate the trip, Moroccan guide who will lead the trek (legal requirement in the Atlas Mountains), porters & mules.
-The final celebratory night meal and final day excursions are not included.
+• The price for this trip is £525 per person, which includes everything in Morocco including transfers, accommodation, private chef who creates all breakfasts & meals, UK guide who will co-ordinate the trip, Moroccan guide who will lead the trek (legal requirement in the Atlas Mountains), porters & mules.
+The final celebratory night meal is not included.

 • You will need to arrange your own flights including 23kg hold baggage from Manchester

-• Easyjet flight Manchester to Marrakech on Wednesday 10th September at 6am
+• Ryanair flight Manchester to Marrakech on Sunday 13th September at 7.10am

 • You must have at least 6 months left on your passport from the end of the trip.